 The cafeteria is more than a place that offers a great lunch; it's where students and faculty gather to discuss the day’s events and share stories.

 Lower School, Middle School and High School offer opportunities to write for the school newspaper as well as literary magazines.
 The yearbook is offered to High School students as an extracurricular activity.

 Opportunities for leadership and service.

-The Cavalier Helpers, Resource Committees, class officers, Student Council, Honor Committee, Senior Leadership Forum, Key Club and Peer Tutors are some of the ways to serve and to lead.
+The Cavalier Helpers, Resource Committees, Student Council, House Leadership Board, Honor Committee, Key Club and Peer Tutors are some of the ways to serve and to lead.

 A palette of fine arts.

-We offer choir, orchestra, visual arts, dance, band, theater and speech.
+We offer choir, orchestra, visual arts, dance, photography, music technology, band, theater, chess and speech.
 Plays, musicals, concerts, exhibits, chess and speech meets are all part of a program in which we take great pride.